History of Liechtenstein: Middle Ages

 The area, part of Raetia, was incorporated into the Carolingian empire, and divided into countships, which became subdivided over the generations.
 Because the Duchy of Swabia lost its duke in 1268 and was never restored, all vassals of the duchy became immediate vassals of the Imperial Throne (as has happened in much of Westphalia when the duchy of Saxons was divided and partially dissolved in aftermath of the defeat of Henry the Lion).
 Until about 1100, the predominant language of the area was Romansch, but thereafter German gained ground, and in 1300 an Alemannic population called the Walsers (originating in Valais) entered the region.
 In the 21st century, the mountain village of Triesenberg still preserves features of Walser dialect.

-The medieval county of Vaduz was formed in 1342 as a small subdivision of the Werdenberg county of the dynasty of Montfort of Vorarlberg.
+The medieval County of Vaduz was formed in 1342 as a small subdivision of the Werdenberg county of the dynasty of Montfort of Vorarlberg.
 The 15th century brought three wars and some devastation.
 Centuries later, Carl Alexander Heideloff was the one who built the Lichtenstein Castle (with the help of peasants).
-But the 17th century was a lowpoint, with some plague, some skirmishing from the struggles of the Thirty Years' War but most of all from a witch hunt, in which more than 100 persons were persecuted and executed.
+However, the 17th century was a low point.
+The area that was to become Liechtenstein was invaded by both Austrian and Swedish troops during the Thirty Years' War of 1618–1648.
+During the 17th century the country was afflicted by a plague and also by the witch trials, in which more than 100 people were persecuted and executed.

-The Principality takes its name from the Liechtenstein family, rather than vice versa, and the family in turn takes its name from Liechtenstein Castle in Lower Austria, which it owned from at least 1140 until the 13th century and from 1807 onwards.
-Over the centuries, the family acquired huge landed estates, mostly in Moravia, Lower Austria and Styria.
+The House of Liechtenstein, which would later form the modern principality, derives its name from the Liechtenstein Castle in Lower Austria, built in the 12th century.
+The heads of the Liechtenstein family were often subservient and acted as advisors to the Holy Roman Emperor, which allowed them to obtain lands mostly in Moravia, Lower Austria and Styria over the centuries.
+Karl of Liechtenstein was the Obersthofmeister in the court of Rudolf II, a position which he held until 1607.
+However, during the dispute between Rudolf and his brother Matthias, Karl sided with Matthias.
+In return, Matthias, now Archduke of Austria, elevated the House of Liechtenstein to hereditary prince status on 20 December 1608, thus making Karl the first sovereign Prince of Liechtenstein as Karl I.

-All of these rich territories were held in fief under other more senior feudal lords, particularly under various lines of the Habsburg family, to which many Liechtensteins were close advisors.
-Thus, without holding any land directly under the Holy Roman Emperors, the Liechtenstein dynasty was unable to meet the primary requirement to qualify for a seat in the Imperial Diet, (German Reichstag), although its head was elevated to princely rank in the late 17th century.
+During the Bohemian Revolt (1618–1620), the house of Liechtenstein lost most of its possessions in Moravia.
+Karl I and his brother Maximilian played a leading role in the Battle of White Mountain in November 1620, when the following year Karl I conducted the trials and executions of the revolt leaders on behalf of Ferdinand II.
+In exchange for their services, Ferdinand II again elevated Karl I, along with his brothers Maximillian and Gundaker, to Imperial prince along with granting the family numerous estates in Moravia and Silesia.
+In 1622, the House of Liechtenstein purchased the lands of Mährisch Kromau and Ungarisch Ostra.
+In 1633, the two areas were bestowed the name of the Principality of Liechtenstein by Ferdinand II, though this name largely fell out of use by 1647.